A rail firm that compared its poor service to chocolate from Poundland has been threatened with legal action by the discount chain.

 GTR runs Thameslink, Southern, Great Northern and the Gatwick Express, while Northern runs services across North of England from Newcastle to Nottingham and in Greater Manchester, Yorkshire, Cumbria and Merseyside.

-Many services across the country suffered "Meltdown Monday" on 21 May when the new timetables came into force.
+Many services across the country suffered 'Meltdown Monday' after rail changes when the new timetables came into force.